 Head to the Doornbos Discovery Amphitheater to meet ambassador animals and read nature stories.
 This costs $5 per child — but the price of admission is not included.

 This program is designed for novice birdwatchers, who learn about local species in the classroom and then build their birding skills while exploring the zoo.
 The experience costs $20 for non-members or $18 for members, but zoo admission is not included.

 The Phoenix Zoo provides a wealth of exceptional photography opportunities.
 Animal photography skills can be quickly sharpened during Photography Walkabouts, which typically cost around $18 when it’s available (in addition to the admission price).

 10. Supervisory Care Rates

 Special needs organizations have the opportunity to receive reduced rates for daytime admission.
-The 2020 – 2021 supervisory care rate was $10 for adults and $8 for children.
+The 2022 – 2023 June through September supervisory care rates are $10 for adults and $8 for children.
 To qualify, you’ll need to complete an application (scroll to the bottom, under ‘Other Discounts’) and submit verification of your organization’s work with special needs populations.
 This may involve a 501(c)(3) certification form or pamphlets about your organization’s services.

 11. Pogo Pass